As Prepared for Delivery on March 17, 2022

-Thank you, Melissa, for this presentation and to the OCFO team for pulling together recommendations from agency offices and the Board to build this draft strategic plan.
+Thank you, Melissa and Lindsey, for this presentation and to the OCFO team for pulling together input from the Board, agency offices, and commentors.

 Thank you, Mr. Chairman.
 That concludes my remarks.